mitchrosaaen/ENGL235/researchlogs.md

 We have officially sent the survey out!
 After we get enough results, we are to write an analytical report on the data that we gathered.
 This isn't a simple task!
 First, I needed to do research about what exactly an analytical report is.
 What is the purpose?
 Who is it for?

 After a brief Google search, I found this page, [What Is an Analytical Report](https://penandthepad.com/info-8708712-analytical-report.html), that helped me understand more about what is expected in the upcoming assignment.
 This article described how analytical reports are a combination of both an informational report and a proposal.
 An analytical report will include identifying a problem from analyzing data, explaining the methods used to obtain the data, and making recommendations based on the data.

+I think what I have learned this week correlates with the first course outcome about identifying and gathering appropriate information for a specific audience.
+Now that we have sent out the survey, we must create an analytical report.
+We have been gathering information about analytical reports which is new to me.
 # Week 5
 Placeholder, placeholder placeholder.
 Placeholder
 # Week 6